plone/guillotina/docs/source/developer/fields.md

     }
 }
 ```

-Notice that, at this point, `counter` will be set to 4.
+Notice that, at this point, `counter` will be set to 4, because the
+field's default value is 1.
+If the default would not be set, the
+increment operation assumes a 0 and thus `counter` would be 3.

-To decrement the field, the following payload would work:
+To decrement the field, the following payload would work likewise:

 ```json
 {
     "counter": {